Written by: Jaii Fredregill

 Visited: February 2018

-Paloweno Brewery is gaining quite a reputation for their delicious craft beers brewed locally right in downtown Puerto Princesa.
+Palaweno Brewery is gaining quite a reputation for their delicious craft beers brewed locally right in downtown Puerto Princesa.
 I spent a rainy afternoon here enjoying the beer with some old friends, and some new.
-A visit to the Paloweno taproom is the perfect way to take a break from the heat and humidity of the Philippines.
+A visit to the Palaweno taproom is the perfect way to take a break from the heat and humidity of the Philippines.

 Beer is always better when shared with friends, or friends of friends.